Knots that actually hold

 - Simple-Simon-under bend.
 Use in place of sheetbend for joining slippery or dissimilar ropes.
 About as easy as the name suggests.
 Its ends are tidily parallel to its standing parts, convenient if you have to reeve the knot through an eye.

 - Vice-versa bend.
-Use in place of sheetbend for joining stretchy rope.
+Use in place of sheetbend for joining stretchy rope, even bungee line.
 Tidy like the Simple Simon.

 - Butterfly bend.
 Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than reevable tidiness.